sharpjd/GPUPrefSwitcher/README.md

   3. To build the Setup project / .msi file, right click the setup project and click `Build`.
 You will find the output in the default directory (`/Setup/<Debug or Release>`).

 <a name="manual-installation-and-assembly"></a>
-### Manual installation and assembly + extra notes:
+### Step 3: Manual installation and assembly
-1. It is required that all EXEs and their related files are placed in a fixed and specified directory, because the app looks for them in specific locations.
-This should already be done by default.
-If you un-merge the build paths, you'll need to manually merge the built files and folders.

-2. In the end, you should end up with exactly this folder structure (before running `Install.exe`):
+1. The app looks for EXEs and related files in specific locations.
+Even after building the project, you must copy some files and contents and create this structure before you install the app (run `Install.exe`):
 ```
 .
 ├── <Application Folder>/